Claims Combination Test

 Claims Test produces lists of the top combinations of claims through TURF analysis that “reach” the largest number of customers.
 This can be problematic when testing combinations as TURF may recommend several claims that serve a similar purpose which can be detrimental to the effectiveness of the messaging.

-Claims Combination Test ranks claims combinations on simulated preference share, which given a direct answer to the question of which claims combinations will get the most people interested in your product.
+Claims Combination Test ranks claims combinations on simulated preference share, giving a direct answer to the question of which claims combinations will get the most people interested in your product.

 BrandCo also provided 15 claims to be tested organised into two topics: Benefits and Reasons to Believe (RTBs).